xpander-ai/xpander-agents-hub/Solutions/meeting-recorder-agent/README.md

 4. Once imported, navigate to your agent's settings
 5. Copy your **Agent ID** and **API Key** from the canvas

+Learn more about getting started with Xpander workbench in the [official documentation](https://docs.xpander.ai/docs/01-get-started/02-getting-started-01-workbench).

 #### Option 2: Manual Setup

 If you prefer to build the agent manually: